jjfalling/pull-all-git-repos/README.md

 pull-all-repos
 ==============

-Easy/lazy way to pull all of your repos in one directory
+Easy/lazy way to pull all of your git repos in one directory